Candied Sweet Potatoes with Cinnamon

 Tried this recipe?Let us know how it was!

-candied sweet potatoes pinterest pin
+Candied sweet potatoes pinterest pin

 • Save